San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 Dedicated to preserving local tradition and culture, this museum sits over 200 acres of land a short walk from downtown.

-It’s open to the public Thursday through Monday and holidays from 11:15 am to 5 pm (last entrance at 4:30 pm).
-Entrance is 5,000 pesos (as of April 2025) and is free on Mondays.
+- Opening hours: Thursday through Monday and on holidays from 11:15 am to 5 pm (last entrance at 4:30 pm).
+Closed Tuesdays and Wednesdays.

 Here you’ll also find the Parque Criollo, where major events like jineteadas (rodeos) and the Fiesta de la Tradicion take place.